Monday, September 27, 2021

 Evidence gathered at University of Pretoria signals that for the success of a brand community, positive emotions associated with the sharing are more important than the practical information exchanged.
 In fact, although brand communities generate brand loyalty, surveys reveal that a notable percentage of brand community members express no intention of purchasing the brand in the future.
 The identification with the brand depends on the brand community members’ identification with each other.
 In successful brand communities, each member has a clear sense of acceptance by the others and a clear sense of influence over the others.

-Classic research finds how acceptance is psychologically associated with receiving physical touch and influence is psychologically associated with reaching out to touch.
+From a psychological perspective, acceptance is associated with receiving physical touch and influence is associated with reaching out to touch.
 Dialogues about touch would therefore be expected to facilitate brand community cohesion.

 Yet those same words might have little influence when directed to shoppers outside the brand community.
 Researchers at Luiss University and Universita degli Studi della Calabria asked people to evaluate a keyring based on information provided by either a brand community or the company website.
 In all cases, the texture, weight, and feel of the keyring were described.
 The participants then indicated how much they liked the item.